 Jello shots, oh how I love them.
 They are like little shots of joy, packed with flavor and a hint of boozy goodness.
 But do they actually get stronger the longer they sit?
 Well, my friend, the answer is a bit more complicated than a simple yes or no.

-You see, the strength of a Jello shot depends on the ratio of to in the mixture.
+You see, the strength of a Jello shot depends on the ratio of alcohol to water in the mixture.
 Generally, a classic Jello shot recipe calls for one part 80-proof alcohol to three parts water.
 This creates a balanced and flavorful shot that sets nicely.
 But if you're looking for a stronger shot, you can definitely increase the alcohol ratio.

 In a Supercall experiment, we decided to test just how strong a Jello shot can get while still maintaining its gelatinous form.
 We mixed up a batch with a three-to-one ratio of 80-proof alcohol to water and left it in the fridge for a full day.
 And let me tell you, it did set, but it was definitely on the strong side.